-Leopards are among the most powerful, intelligent, and stunning creatures on Earth.
-The Apex of all-natural beauty.
+Leopards are among the most powerful, intelligent and stunning creatures on Earth.
+They embody natural beauty.

 To watch a Leopard move through the forest is an unforgettable gift.

-A leopard is a master of hiding and hunting.
+A leopard is master of hiding and hunting.
 We only find those that wish to be found.
-The moment you see one;

-"The Moment You See ONE All Time Stands Still"
+"The Moment You See ONE All Time becomes Still"

-Before your gaze finds a Leopard you will first be heard, seen, and studied.
+Before your gaze finds a Leopard you will first be studied and watched.

 They reveal themselves only if they have determined no threat.